deshartman/AgentPay/README.md

 1. Start the client via NPM script

-- "Vue serve"
+- "npm run dev"

 2. Go to the client URL

+3. Log in to get a Sync token (Any username and password)

-3. Make a call to the SIP user or PBX from a PSTN number
+4. Make a call to the SIP user or PBX from a PSTN number

-4. Once answered, click the "Start Pay Session" button.
+5. Once answered, click the "Start Pay Session" button.

-5. On the calling handset now enter the card details using the keypad:
+6. On the calling handset now enter the card details using the keypad:

 - Enter a test credit card e.g. 4444 3333 2222 1111
 - enter a cvc e.g. 123